 WAYS TO CATCH BROWN TROUT

 I target natural road blocks such as waterfalls and beaver dams to find bigger fish.
 Spin fisherman will find browns eager to hit a number of artificial lures, thanks to their aggressive nature.
 In streams, use as long a rod as you can get away with to help absorb their strong runs, but keep the line light because they can be very wary despite their aggressive tendencies.
 In lakes, browns will often cruise the mid-depths, venturing up or down to find a tasty snack.
-A selection of the best trout lures is a good place to start for both moving and still water.

 One of the most notorious ways to catch giant brown trout is to use large streamers or floating mouse pattern flies at night to draw strikes.
-Although brown trout will still hit many other ways, who can deny the rush of a big brown sledgehammer crushing topwater?
+Although they will still hit many other ways, who can deny the rush of a big brown sledgehammer crushing topwater?
 That said, there are times when they get picky, so don’t forget the more traditional nymphs and dry flies at home.

 Brown trout often will outcompete native fish in smaller streams if left unchecked.
 Many waters in the western U.S. are facing issues with non-native species such as browns and brookies dominating native species such as the cutthroat trout and fragile populations of desert trout such as the Apache trout.
-Some waters enforce “catch and keep” regulations in order to reduce predatory brown trout from exterminating native trout populations.
+Some waters enforce “catch and keep” regulations in order to reduce predatory browns from exterminating native trout populations.
 Read regulations for local waters before fishing.
 Doing so can save the fish, and yourself, a lot of trouble.

 Brown trout are aggressive feeders that provide excellent sport, often chasing down baits and lures much larger than are typically thought of in regards to trout.
-For more information on this exciting species, read our profile of the brown trout
+For more information on this exciting species, read our profile of the brown trout.

 BROOK TROUT